charlesweir/BrickPython/docs/introduction.rst

 Integrations with other frameworks, or non at all, are equally straightforward.
 The framework must call the method Scheduler.doWork regularly, pausing for Scheduler.timeMillisToNextCall() after each call.

+For example `CommandLineApplication` provides a scheduler for applications that don't require user input.

 Motors and Sensors
 ==================